tapaswenipathak/linux-kernel-stats/README.md

   - [Missing files or Repositories](#missing-files-or-repositories)
   - [Missing dependencies](#missing-dependencies)
 - [Contact Us](#contact-us)

+## Technology Stack
+The Linux Kernel Stats repository has been developed using a combination of bash and python scripts.
+The bash scripts are used for data collection, while the python scripts are used for data processing and visualization.

+The following tools and libraries were used in the development of this repository:

+Bash
+Python 3.x
+Git
+Bash was used for its simplicity and ease of use in collecting system information, while Python 3.10.10 was used for data processing web scraping.

+Git was used for version control and collaborative development.
+All code changes were tracked using Git, and changes were made using the standard Git workflow of branching, committing, and merging.

+The Linux Kernel Stats repository was developed on a Linux-based operating system.
+It is recommended to run the scripts on a Linux-based system to ensure full compatibility and accurate results.

 ## How to run the scripts
 #### Clone / Download